SarkisovTeam/DCVGCMD/README.md

 During the simulation, the following outputs will be generated:

-- **Simulation Folders**: Folders with numerical names corresponding to different simulation runs.
+- **Simulation Folders**: Folders with numerical names corresponding to different simulation runs (starting from 0).
 - **Trajectory Files**: .xtc files containing simulation trajectories.
 - **Energy Files**: .edr files storing energy data from the simulation.
 - **Info Files**: